freznicek/awk-crashcourse/examples/profiling.md

 # GAWK profiling

-GNU AWK is able to profile the executed code (switch `-p`).
-The profiling report is written at the application tear-down.
+GNU AWK is able to profile and pretty print the executed code (`gawk -p`, previously as separate executable `pgawk`).
+The profiling report is written at the application tear-down into `awkprof.out` file.

 Profiling is particulary useful when you're debugging test FSM applications.
 See details below.